At Mere School the staff, children, parents and governors welcome all families to share the very high quality of education we provide.

 To encourage a community based on the values of courtesy, morality, consideration, respect, generosity, forgiveness and fairness.

-To give the children the confidence to make their own decisions, provide opportunities for them to take responsibility and encourage independent learning.
+To give the children the confidence to make their own decisions, provide opportunities for them to take responsibility and to encourage independent learning.

 To teach all pupils to swim at least 25 metres.